ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 #### Trace Flag: 1228
 Function: Enable lock partitioning.
 By default, lock partitioning is enabled when a server has 16 or more CPUs.
 Otherwise, lock partitioning is disabled.
 Trace flag 1228 enables lock partitioning for 2 or more CPUs.
-Trace flag 1229 disables lock partitioning.
+Trace flag [1229](#1229) disables lock partitioning.
-Trace flag 1229 overrides trace flag 1228 if trace flag 1228 is also set.
+Trace flag [1229](#1229) overrides trace flag 1228 if trace flag 1228 is also set.
 Lock partitioning is useful on multiple-CPU servers where some tables have very high lock rates.
-You can turn on trace flag 1228 and trace flag 1229 only at startup.<br />
+You can turn on trace flag 1228 and trace flag [1229](#1229) only at startup.<br />
 Link: [Trace Flag 1228 and 1229]<br />
-Link: [Microsoft SQL Server 2005 TPC-C Trace Flags]
+Link: [Microsoft SQL Server 2005 TPC-C Trace Flags]<br />
+Scope: global only

 <a id="1229"></a>